totaljs/jComponent/readme.md

 Gets the value from the model.

 ##### ----------- `instance.set(value)`
-Sets the value in the model.
+Sets the value into the model.

 ##### ----------- `instance.inc(value)`
 Increments the value in the model.